 Having trouble picking the right size of rug for each room in your home?
-As a Website Designer in Wollongong, I work from home but have a client facing role I really struggled with finding the right size rug for spaces in my home and was given these tips.
+I really struggled with finding the right size rug for spaces in my home, especially my lounge and was given these tips.
 Others may too have this same issue so I felt it was a worthy share.

 Using the wrong size rug for a specific room in your home can not only be costly but also affect its overall aesthetic appeal.
 If you want to make a well-informed decision then read on.